Ianssmith/data-structures/googleMaps_project/getData/README.md

 -I did not realize until later that in a rush I had copied and pasted the website url from the landing page which defaulted to meetings for the current day and not "any" day.
 So I had the data only for Tuesdays;

 -By this time the site (recently undergoing construction) had changed enough that my processing page would not format all the addresses well enough for the google api and it would miss a few of the new addresses.
-So I had to redo the initial part; In the process I took the oportunity to add in some reformatting functions for the day of the week and the time of day;
+So I had to redo the initial part; In the process I took the opportunity to add in some reformatting functions for the day of the week and the time of day;

 	```
 	[{"Time":"2:00 am to 3:15 am'",